-- Potential impacts None, as no Schedule 1 birds present on site

-- Mitigation measures None

-- Significance of residual effects N/A
+- Potential impacts Unlikely, as no Schedule 1 birds recorded on site - Mitigation measures Works to commence outside of the breeding season - Significance of residual effects N/A

-- Potential impacts Loss of foraging / navigational aids/loss of roostin.g/ light pollution - Mitigation measures Retention of hedges and trees.
-Restriction on light spill onto hedgerows: .5 lux maximum.

-Recommendations for further mitigation will be given in the Bat Survey Reports Significance of residual effects - Negligible if mitigation followed.
+- Potential impacts Loss of foraging / navigational aids/loss of roosting - Mitigation measures Retention of hedges and trees.
+Restriction on light spill onto hedgerows: .5 lux maximum. - Recommendations for further mitigation will be given in the Bat Survey Reports, should surveys be necessary. - Significance of residual effects Negligible if mitigation followed.